Loading...

 B Children Category

-The dancers who will reach the age of 6 and are up to 11 in the year of competition.
-The dancers exceeding the age limit by 2 years can also be included in the choreography.
-The condition is that these dancers cannot account for more than 50 % of the dancers in the choreography.
+Dancers who will be between 6 and 12 years old in the year of the competition.
+Dancers who exceed the age limit by 1 year may also be included in the choreography.
+However, these dancers may not constitute more than 50% of the dancers in the choreography.

 C Junior Category

-The dancers who will reach the age of 11 and are up to 15 years in the year of competition.
-The dancers who are 2 years below or above the age limit can also be included in the choreography.
-The condition is that these dancers cannot account for more than 50 % of the dancers in the choreography.
+Dancers who are between 11 and 16 years old in the year of the competition.
+Dancers who are 2 years younger or 1 year older may also be included in the choreography.
+However, these dancers may not make up more than 50% of the formation.

 D Adult Category

-The dancers who will reach the age of 15 in the year of competition; there is no upper limit.
-The dancers who are 2 years below the age limit can also be included in the formation, but these dancers cannot account for more than 50 % of the dancers in the choreography.
+Dancers who are at least 16 years old in the year of the competition; there is no upper age limit.
+Dancers who are 3 years younger may also be included in the formation, but these dancers may constitute no more than 50% of the formation.

 E Senior Category

-The age category for parents, choreographers and enthusiastic dancers who will reach at least the age of 25 in the year of competition; there is no upper limit.
-Younger dancers cannot be included in the formation!!!
+Dancers who are at least 25 years old in the year of the competition; there is no upper age limit.
+Younger dancers may NOT be included in the formation.

 A BDG competitions are open to all members and non-members of all dance organizations as well as to dance groups from EU member states that meet the conditions under the competition code according to regulations for the relevant competition.
 The contestants can participate in competitions without being affiliated to a club and they are not obliged to be members of a dance club.